 England’s incredible Jurassic Coast is a magnificent 95-mile World Heritage Site which covers 185 million years of history.
 From our base in Bournemouth, we explore the length of Dorset’s coast to appreciate this geological wonder and the towns which have graced these shores for centuries.
-We visit some of Dorset’s greatest attractions including Sir Walter Raleigh’s grand Sherborne Castle and Beaulieu, home of one of the country’s finest houses and best motor museums, plus the opportunity to see the iconic Durdle Door.
+We visit some of Dorset’s greatest attractions including Sir Walter Raleigh’s grand Sherborne Castle and Beaulieu, home of one of the country’s finest houses and best motor museums.

 4 nights in Bournemouth (accommodation as specified or similar)